prashant9394/helm-charts/jobs/tagent-aas-mgr/README.md

-wpm aas manager
+tagent aas manager
 ===========

-A Helm chart for creating service account for wpm aas manager
+A Helm chart for creating service account for tagent aas manager

 ## Configuration

-The following table lists the configurable parameters of the wpm aas manager chart and their default values.
+The following table lists the configurable parameters of the tagent aas manager chart and their default values.

 | Parameter                | Description             | Default        |
 | ------------------------ | ----------------------- | -------------- |